MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab3_Manage_Customers_and_Activities.md

 18. Select the **Save and Close** button.

 19. On your keyboard, press the **F5** key to refresh the screen.

-20. Notice that the Assistant on the right side of the screen now displays information about the appointment.

-21. **Save and Close** the account.

-22. Click to select the **Appointment** and display the details about it.
+20. On the record's timeline, select the **Appointment** to display the details about it.

-23. Select the **Open Appointment** link.
+21. Select the **Open Appointment** link.

-24. With the appointment record open, from the **Command Bar**, select the **Mark Complete** button to complete the appointment.
+22. With the appointment record open, from the **Command Bar**, select the **Mark Complete** button to complete the appointment.

-25. Select the **Save and Close** button to return to the account record.
+23. Select the **Save and Close** button to return to the account record.

-26. Select **Save and Close** on the account record to leave the account record.
+24. Select **Save and Close** on the account record to leave the account record.